WaystarRoyco/autodim/README.md

 # autodim

-A Python utility that automatically adjusts screen brightness and color temperature based ambient brightness detected by a camera.
-Ideal for Linux media PCs.
+A Python utility for Linux media PCs that adjusts screen brightness and color temperature using a camera.

 ## Dependencies